FrihaZ/PhenoExpression/README.md

 To run the analysis scripts please download the files as shown in this GITHUB repository.

+For the  'hgnc_symbol_checker.R' created by Dr Pilar Cacheiro please fork and download the repository from : https://github.com/FrihaZ/Gene-symbol-checker

 ### Prerequisites

 R-studio Version 1.2.1335, R software version 3.5.3 and the following R packages are required: